What do “tomodachi” and “yuujin” mean in Japanese?

 The definition and meaning are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-- 友 : a kanji character widely used to mean ‘friend’ in Japanese.
-This can work alone to mean ‘friend’, but sounds a bit old-fashioned.
+- 友 : a kanji character widely used to mean a ‘friend’ in Japanese.
+This can work alone, but can be a bit old fashioned.

 - 達 : a suffix used after a noun or pronoun to make its plural form.

-From these two kanji characters, we can understand that “tomodachi” is literally the plural form of “friend” in Japanese.
-This literal interpretation represents well its origin.
-In fact, it used to be a plural noun.
+From these two kanji characters, we can understand that tomodachi is grammatically the plural form of the Japanese friend.
+Actually, it used to be a plural noun.
 Today, however, native speakers often use it as a singular noun to mean a ‘friend’ in Japanese.
 In Japanese, the border between plural and singular nouns is very ambiguous.
-Or perhaps I should say, Japanese people don’t care much about the difference.
+Or perhaps I should say, Japanese people do not care much about the difference.
 So, Japanese plural nouns often revert to singular as times change.

 Definition and meaning of “yuujin”

-- yuujin – 友人 (ゆうじん) : a noun meaning ‘friend’ in Japanese.
+- yuujin – 友人 (ゆうじん) : a noun meaning a ‘friend’ in Japanese.

 This noun can also work as plural, but native speakers rarely use this to mean ‘friends’ in Japanese.
 To understand this point, let me explain its kanji characters in detail, one by one.

-From these two kanji characters, we can understand that “yuujin” literally means a ‘friend person’ in Japanese.
+From these two kanji characters, we can understand that yuujin literally means a ‘friend person’ in Japanese.
 This literal interpretation implies that it is a singular noun.
-Actually, it is often considered as the singular form of “tomodachi”.
-Native speakers, however, have already shifted “tomodachi” back to a singular.
-So, they don’t often need to use “yuujin”.
-Interestingly, after the shift, “yuujin” remains as a polite expression for ‘friend’.
+Actually, it is widely considered as singular.
+Native speakers, however, have already changed tomodachi back to a singular noun.
+So, they don’t use yuujin that often.
+Still, very interestingly, yuujin survives as a polite expression.
 It is therefore suitable for formal situations.

 Tomodachi vs. Yuujin: which to use

-So far, I’ve explained the definitions and meanings of “tomodachi” and “yuujin” in detail based on their kanji expressions.
-Then, which one should we use?
-In many cases, we can say “tomodachi”.
-Although it doesn’t sound very polite, it is still acceptable even in formal situations.
-Only in very formal situations, we should pick “yuujin” to refer to someone whom we know well and like much.
+So far, I’ve explained the definitions and meanings of tomodachi and yuujin in detail based on their kanji expressions.
+Naturally, the question arises: which should we use?
+In many cases, we can use tomodachi to mean a ‘friend’ or ‘friends’ in Japanese.
+Despite being less polite, it is still acceptable in various situations.
+Only in very formal situations, we should use yuujin to refer to someone whom we know well and like much.

 Then, let me explain how to use these two nouns through the example sentences below.

-kare wa watashi no tomodachi desu – 彼は私の友達です (かれはわたしのともだちです)
+kanojo wa watashi no tomodachi desu – 彼女は私の友達です (かのじょはわたしのともだちです)

 Below are the new words used in the example sentence.